Pentatrate/Penta-s-Beattools/README.md

 # HOW TO USE:
 0. Save your level.
 Beatblock may crash when you make an error here.
 1. Copy the .png file and the .json file into your level files
-2. Use the functions below to build and animate your text groups similarly to using deco events.
+2. Use the commented functions to build and animate your text groups similarly to using deco events.
   The comments and example code will help you.
   Using a rich text editor like VSCode will help you
 3. Open a new tab in your browser.